k1shk1n/qubership-git-system-follower/README.md

 the startup parameters.
 And if you need to update an old `.gitlab-ci.yml` to the latest version, you often have to manually migrate through multiple versions.

-**GSF solves all of these problems** by automatically managing your config file version and structure, eliminating all of these errors and saving you a lot of work:
+**gsf solves all of these problems** by automatically managing your config file version and structure, eliminating all of these errors and saving you a lot of work:

 * **Reduced manual work**